 - Send the form to us at the address below and we’ll issue a duplicate.

 Road Safety Section

-Remember, now that you’re a driver, you’re even more responsible for your safety and the safety of others so you should never stop learning more driving skills and road safety awareness.
-The Road Safety Authority offers a range of learning materials that will help you develop these skills.
+Remember, now that you’re a qualified driver, you’re even more responsible for your safety and the safety of others so you should never stop learning more driving skills and road safety awareness.
+We offer a range of learning materials that will help you develop these skills.